-“Várzea” in the Amazonian river basin in the Brazilian state of Para represents a special and very unique eco system.
-The island Marajó is permeated by waterways.
-The land has been molded by small farmers for centuries.
-The Amazon River is a transport artery, fostering farming and livestock breeding - which in turn is associated with increasing deforestation, leading to harmful effects on the surrounding ecosystem and climate as a whole.
+“Várzea” in the Amazonian river basin in the Brazilian state of Para represents a unique ecosystem.
+The island Marajó is permeated by waterways and the land has been moulded by small and local farmers for centuries.
+The Amazon River is seen as a major transport artery, fostering farming and livestock breeding.
+This is associated with increasing deforestation, leading to harmful effects on the surrounding ecosystem and climate as a whole.

-The Ecomapuá Project protects 90,000 hectares of forest and prohibits commercial logging.
-It creates alternative sources of income for the 94 local families, such as trading in the fruit açaí.
-Not only is it popular in Brazil, it is also increasingly in demand in industrialized countries as a superfood.
-Since the project promotes development in one of the poorest regions in northeastern Brazil, it is certified under the Verified Carbon Standard as well as the Social Carbon Standard.
+The Ecomapuá Project protects 97,000 hectares of forest and prohibits commercial logging.
+It creates alternative sources of income for the local families situated in the region, such as trading of Acai, a fruit native to the region.
+Not only is it popular in Brazil, but it has seen a surge in demand by industrialized countries who term it a ‘superfood.’
+Since the project promotes development in one of the poorest regions in North Eastern Brazil, it is certified under both the Verified Carbon Standard and Social Carbon Standard.